-Proactively collecting complaints is critical because it’s one of the rare opportunities to understand how to improve in the eyes of unhappy customers.
+Proactively collecting banking complaints is critical because it’s one of the rare opportunities to understand how to improve in the eyes of unhappy banking customers.
 This is especially true since they likely represent a larger group that is finding another bank rather than voicing concerns.
 Executives should ask themselves how well they are monitoring, organizing and responding to information from the following sources:

 Of course, retention will only come with attempts to resolve the issues.
-Merely acknowledging complaints isn’t enough to improve retention.
+Merely acknowledging banking complaints isn’t enough to improve retention.
 Demonstrating that a customer’s issue is being taken seriously requires a sincere effort to understand the circumstances and connect with her to discuss it.
 Someone within the bank needs to be the owner and evangelist for using complaint data as a strategic asset.

 The aforementioned reviews are critical to establishing a self-improvement cycle that ultimately includes actionable business initiatives.
 These are the larger, multi-function projects that are far easier to identify and establish in an introspective culture that actively seeks ways to enhance the customer experience.
 Business strategies based on a differentiated customer experience are challenging, but they are also very effective if achieved.
-Integrating insights received directly from customers into business initiatives is a tactical process that supports a customer oriented strategy.
+Integrating insights received directly from customers into business initiatives is a tactical process that supports a customer oriented strategy banking strategy.

 Customer complaints were being reviewed and the team came across what was originally written off as an inconsequential issue.
 A customer had received a letter notifying him of an offer that he didn’t qualify for based on the status of an account.
 The team recognized that eligibility could have been determined at the time the letter was sent and initiated an analysis of similar scenarios.
 The final results were a change in processes that saved $50,000 annually in mail costs.
 That’s the best kind of result regardless of the final dollar amount.